microsoft/vscode-dev-containers/README.md

 - Manually copy the contents of one of the `containers` sub-folders into your project.
 Copy the `.devcontainer` folder and `.vscode/devContainer.json` into your project and you should be ready to go!

-#### How can I reuse an existing `Dockerfile` or `docker-compose.yml`?
+#### Can I just reuse an existing Docker configuration?

+Absolutley!
 At its simplest, all you need to do is add a `.vscode/devContainer.json` file to your project and reference the `Dockerfile` or `docker-compose.yml`.
 The intent of `devContainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but designed to launch (or attach to) your development container instead.

 Since you are here, check out the [Existing Dockerfile](containers/docker-existing-dockerfile) and [Existing Docker Compose](containers/docker-existing-docker-compose) definitions for details, but here's the a quick tour of the basic properties.
 If you have a `Dockerfile`, set these properties: